Meet Us

 THE CHICKENS!

 One of the highlights for many clients are the sweet hens!
 Each one has her own personality (and her own shade of egg).
 The chickens provide endless entertainment and joy.
-We call it Chicken TV.
+We call it Chicken TV. *Please do not chase or try to pet the chickens.

 In Memoriam: